 Biotech and healthcare companies around the world are conducting critical research to discover new therapies and treatments for a variety of diseases, which is even more important in the midst of a global pandemic.
-They are able to conduct this critical research thanks to the massive influx of data available to them, ranging from in-depth patient data, genetic studies, and clinical trial data.
+They are able to conduct this critical research thanks to the massive influx of data available to them, ranging from in-depth patient data, genetic studies and clinical trial data.

 Goldfinch Bio is one of those companies, focusing on discovering and delivering precision therapies for patients with kidney disease.
-Like many companies, Goldfinch Bio receives an influx of data that comes from varying sources which then needs to be analyzed, curated, and shared in order to inform clinical trials.
+Like many companies, Goldfinch Bio receives an influx of data that comes from varying sources which then needs to be analysed, curated, and shared in order to inform clinical trials.
 The company then translates these discoveries into new therapies that target the molecular causes of kidney diseases and, in doing so, helps create new, innovative treatment options for patients.

 Goldfinch has been collecting samples from affected patients, sequencing them, and enrolling them into a Kidney Genome Atlas (KGA) to try to build a data set large enough that the company can use statistical methods to identify potential drug targets with genetic evidence.

 Additionally, Foundation Medicine, a world-renowned molecular insights company that focuses on genomic research, had a mountain of data at its disposal but no tools for researchers and pharmaceutical companies to make sense of it quickly.
-So Dept created a custom software platform that allows researchers to efficiently query the company’s wealth of data, as well as allow medical professionals to input clinical outcomes.
+So Dept created a custom software platform which allows researchers to efficiently query the company’s wealth of data, as well as allow medical professionals to input clinical outcomes.
 This has led to researchers being able to track genomic abnormalities and how specific target therapies affected those abnormalities.